alxli/algorithm-anthology/README.md

 ==================

 *Note*: You may find an **outdated** PDF version here: http://alexli.ca/A3C5.pdf.
-This version will contain mistakes that is fixed in the current GitHub branch.
+This version will contain mistakes that are fixed in the current GitHub branch.
-Unfortunately, I created it in a hurry with Microsoft Word when I was too busy to tinker with actual LaTeX.
-Please contact me (alextrovert@gmail.com) if you are good at LaTeX and would like to help me typeset the respository into a book like the PDF above.
-I would be more than ecstatic!

 ## Introduction